About Backup for VPC

 Restore a volume from a backup

 You can create a separate volume from a backup snapshot.
-This process is called restoring a volume.
+This process is called restoring.
 It works the same way as restoring data from manually created snapshots.
 Restoring a volume from a backup snapshot creates a fully provisioned Block Storage for VPC boot or data volume.

 A volume can be restored when you create an instance, modify an instance, or when you create a stand-alone volume.
 Volume data restoration begins immediately as the volume is hydrated, but performance is degraded until the volume is fully restored.
 Restoring from a bootable snapshot is slower than using a regular boot volume.

-The restored volume has the same capacity and IOPS tier profile as the original volume.
+The restored volume has the same capacity and volume profile as the original volume.
 For more information, see Restoring a volume from a backup snapshot.

 Restoring a virtual server instance directly from snapshot consistency group identifier is not supported.
 However, you can restore a virtual server instance by restoring all of its boot and data volumes from the snapshots that are part of a consistency group.